Generalized spin representations: Introduction

+Note that our terminology of {\em maximal compact subalgebra} is misleading.
+For one, in the infinite-dimensional situation there is no compact group associated to a maximal compact subalgebra.
+Rather, over the real numbers, the maximal compact subalgebra is related to the group $K$ studied in \cite{KacPeterson}, \cite{Medts/Gramlich/Horn}.
+This group naturally carries a non-locally compact non-metrizable $k_\omega$-topology (cf.\ \cite{Hartnick/Koehl/Mars}).
+Moreover, our construction only involves the Cartan--Chevalley involution and no field involution.
+Therefore, over the complex numbers, what we call a maximal compact subalgebra is not even anisotropic.

+However, this terminology does not lead to serious ambiguities as our main focus lies on split Lie algebras over formally real fields.
+Our main structure-theoretic results in Section~\ref{GSR} below will consequently be obtained over formally real fields; the main future application of our result is over the real numbers.

 \textbf{Acknowledgements.} We thank Pierre-Emmanuel Caprace for pointing out to us the $32$-dimensional representation of the maximal compact subalgebra of $E_{10}(\mathbb{R})$, thus triggering our research.
-We also thank Paul Levy for very fruitful preliminary discussions on the subject of this paper, Kay Magaard for bringing our attention to \cite{Maas} and Max Horn for valuable comments on a preliminary version of this article.
-This research has been partially funded by the EPRSC grant EP/H02283X/1.
+We also thank Kay Magaard for bringing our attention to \cite{Maas} and Thibault Damour, David Ghatei, Axel Kleinschmidt, Karl-Hermann Neeb, Sebastian Wei\ss\, and especially Max Horn and two anonymous referees for valuable comments on preliminary versions of this work.
+This research has been partially funded by the EPRSC grants EP/H02283X and EP/K022997/1.
+The second author gratefully acknowledges the hospitality of the IHES at Bures-sur-Yvette and of the Albert Einstein Institute at Golm.